umairahsan10/crm-backend/src/modules/sales/units/UNITS_API_DOCUMENTATION.md

 This API updates a sales unit in the system.
 The flow includes:
 1. Validates that the unit exists (returns 404 if not found)
 2. Validates only the fields provided in the request (partial update)
-3. Checks if the employee (headId) exists and has unit_head role (if headId provided)
+3. Enhanced headId validation (if headId provided):
+   - If headId is a positive number: validates employee exists, has unit_head role, and isn't already head of another unit
+   - If headId is null: allows unassigning head from unit
 4. Validates that email, phone, and name are unique (excluding current unit)
 5. Updates only the provided fields in the database
-6. Returns success response
+6. Returns success response with updated unit data including head information

 ### Request Body/Parameters
 - **Path Parameter**: `id` (number) - Unit ID to update